ja0nz/bachelorarbeit/paper.md

 A *shadow DOM* is just an isolated DOM tree living inside another DOM tree.
 The spec refers the hosting tree as **light DOM tree** and the attached DOM as **shadow DOM tree**.
 Conceptually *shadow DOM* issues a single important function for building scalable software which is namely **encapsulation**.
 While custom elements provide a good way to encapsulate JS behavior *shadow DOM* tends strongly to the direction of style and event encapsulation.

-With an ever increasing complexity of single-page applications the global nature of the DOM creates a daunting situation for code organization and leads over times to highly fragmented bits of CSS and obscured CSS selectors.
+With an ever increasing complexity of single-page applications the global nature of the DOM creates a daunting situation for code organization and leads over times to highly fragmented bits of CSS or obscured CSS selectors.
 Of course this situation dramatically lowers code clarity and reusability.
 The only solution which will not break with the existing global paradigm of the DOM is to allow separate pieces of encapsulated code sit on top of the global DOM - introducing the shadowed DOM approach.

 Enhancing the previous example the new encapsulated `HelloWorld` would look like the following code snippet: